anuvgupta/block.js/README.md

     - Start your web server
         - Open your favorite web browser (Chrome) and go to `http://` (your IP/hostname+port, ie. `localhost:80` or `127.0.0.1:8000`) `/block.js/demo/demo.html` in your browser
     - See `Hello World`, a Cavalier King Charles Spaniel, and an input box on the screen!
+    - Type in the input box for some cool stuff
 5. Explanation (for further explanation of the code, read the comments in each file):
     - `demo/blocks.js` tells `block.js` how to create and load data into custom blocks
         - The types of custom blocks in this file: `break`, `text`, and `image`